practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 <br/>

-### Oz versus Python in Windows 11 - speed part
+### Oz versus Python in Windows 11 - speed part of the microbenchmark program

-What I then could have done is a little benchmark for Oz versus Python in the same Windows 11 PC.
+At least I was able to benchmark the speed part of the microbenchmark program for Oz versus Python in the same Windows 11 PC.
 Here are the statistics:

 programming language | mean of 10 runs in milliseconds | standard deviation in milliseconds
 --- | --- | ---